Code-Institute-Submissions/Milestone-13/README.md

 ### Other tools

 - [CSS Gradient](https://cssgradient.io/)
-  - used to create gradient of background
+  - Used to create gradient of background
 - [Adobe Color](https://color.adobe.com/create)
-  - used to find compatible colors with brand logo #007270
+  - Used to find compatible colors with brand logo #007270

 ## Testing